The Influence of Sponsor, Servicer and Underwriter Characteristics on RMBS Performance

 Financial Markets and Portfolio Management 25 (2011), 281-311.

 36 Pages Posted: 5 Apr 2010 Last revised: 8 May 2013

 Date Written: April 2, 2010

-This paper assesses how the default frequencies of RMBS loan portfolios vary depending on sponsor, servicer, and underwriter characteristics.
-We find that the larger and healthier the sponsor of the transaction, the lower the default frequency of the securitized loans.
+This paper assesses how the performance of US residential mortgage-backed securities (RMBSs) varied depending on sponsor, servicer, and underwriter characteristics.
+We find that the larger and “healthier” the sponsor of the transaction, the better the performance of the securitized loans.
 This finding is consistent with the hypothesis that banks with a longer market perspective are less willing to risk their good reputation for a gain in short-term profits.
-More surprisingly, we find that there is a negative relationship between the market share of the lead underwriter and default frequency.
-In contrast to reputational capital theory, it appears that investment banks with high market shares in the securitization business exploit their reputational capital.
+More surprisingly, we also find that there is a negative relationship between the market share of the lead underwriter and performance.
+In contrast to reputational capital theory, it appears that investment banks with high market shares in the securitization business have exploited their reputational capital.

 Keywords: Securitization, information asymmetries, reputation

 Suggested Citation: Suggested Citation